kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

         scopes:
         - email
         session:
+          cookie:
+            keyPrefix: "my_cookie_prefix"
+{{< /highlight >}}

+### Symmetric Cookie Encryption

+Using the configuration in the previous step, we can configure configure the settings to encrypt the cookie values as well, using the new `cipherConfig`.
+This is available in Gloo v1.15.0 and later.
+You can generate a key using the following command `glooctl create secret encryptionkey --name my-encryption-key --key "an example of an encryption key1"`.
+Then you can set the `keyRef` for the generated `encryptionkey`.
+NOTE: that the key has to be 32 bytes in length for it to work.
+The encryption only works on cookie sessions, this is not applied to redis sessions.

+{{< highlight yaml "hl_lines=2-5" >}}
+session:
   cipherConfig:
     keyRef:
       name: my-encryption-key
       namespace: gloo-system
   cookie:
     keyPrefix: "my_cookie_prefix"
 {{< /highlight >}}

 ## Sessions in Redis

 By default, the tokens will be saved in a secure client side cookie.
 Gloo can instead use Redis to save the OIDC tokens, and set a randomly generated session id in the user's cookie.
-Going forward, we will be using examples of OIDC using a redis session.
+Going forward in the Gloo Edge documentation, we will be using examples of OIDC using a redis session.

 Example configuration: